Imaginary-Finance/imgy-docs/docs/intro.md

 description: Overview of IMGY Docs
 ---

+> 🚧 As the protocol is in active development, the docs are expected to change often.

 ## Introduction

 Imaginary is an asset-agnostic, automated stablecoin protocol.
 This means user's may deposit blockchain assets to borrow stablecoins at mind-bending interest rates.